gee-46/production-rag-ai-assistant/README.md

 * ✅ No API key or billing dependency
 * ✅ Works offline
-* ✅ Demonstrates production-style modular LLM design
+* ✅ Demonstrates modular LLM system design
-* ✅ Easier experimentation and debugging
+* ✅ Faster iteration and debugging

 ### Insight:

-> The LLM layer is **pluggable**, meaning the system can switch between:
+> The LLM layer is **pluggable**, meaning it can switch between:

 * OpenAI (cloud)
 * Ollama (local)